mallamsiddiq/zombie-apocalypse/README.md

 # RUNNING

+To solve the issue of dependecies i've provided a containaerise solution. so if you have docker intalled on your machine it's an easier story go about

+run the following :

+**docker-compose build

+//to build the image web the run

+** docker-compose up

+and boom!! your app is running on port :8000

+but if you still wish to continue with the conventional local running, follow the instructions bellow:

-With django and pip installed on your machine run the following commands:
+With python and pip installed on your machine run the following commands:

 run pip install -r requirements.txt